 We implemented an on-line questionnaire for graduating seniors to supplement the traditional exit interview system.
 This on-line survey is conducted at the end of every academic term and up-dated as needed.
 We have used the results of this survey to guide the program changes noted above.
-We added one question to our program assessment quiz, which now contains ten questions from various core and elective courses from our program.
-We used data from our Agribusiness Internship course for the first time to evaluate the written and oral communication skills of our students.
-Going forward, we plan to use data from both of our Capstone Experience courses to better evaluate the written and oral communication skills of our students.
+We used data from our Agribusiness Internship course to evaluate the written and oral communication skills of our students.
+Going forward, we plan to use data from both of our Capstone Experience courses to better evaluate the written and oral communication skills of our junior and senior students.